Kyagara/discord-esports/README.md

 Edit the `config.json.example` and rename it to just `config.json`.

-If a guild_id is not provided, the bot will register commands as global commands.

 If mod_roles is empty, anyone will be able to use the `post` and `update` commands.

 ### Running